 We are fortunate to have a wonderful nurse working hard to provide the best camper and staff medical care and to be responsive to parent/guardian inquiries and concerns.

 We want our campers to be as successful as possible at Beyond Akeela.
-If your child takes medication during the school year, we feel that it is imperative that they maintain the same routines at camp.
+If your teen takes medication during the school year, we feel that it is imperative that they maintain the same routines at camp.
 If you have any questions or concerns about this camp policy, please contact us as soon as possible.

 All medications, prescription or “over the counter”, must be held by the Beyond Akeela nurse.
 Campers are not allowed to hold their own medication at camp.